I recently jumped on the backpack diaper bag bandwagon, and it has been a serious life-changer.

 - Extra clothes

-- Snacks (for me and for the kids)
+- Snacks (for both myself and the kids)

 - Blankets or favorite stuffed animal

-The size of your diaper bag will also be largely dependent on how many children you have.
-Although, as we all know, the smaller the child, the more they require.
+The size of your diaper bag will also depend on how many children you have, although, as everyone knows, the smaller the child, the more they seem to require!

 Should my partner and I share our diaper bag backpack?

 I think one of the nicest things about diaper bag backpacks is that they are so easy to pass along to any parenting partner or babysitter.

 You can fill the bag with baby gear while keeping the front pocket for your essentials.
 Just remember to grab your stuff before handing the bag off.